YongLi-Qin/YongLi-Qin.github.io/_posts/2025-04-25-userEffect.md

 ---

 ## 💥 What happens if you don’t use useEffect?
-Here is a simple example!

----

-### ❌ Example: fetching data directly inside the component body
+### ❌ Fetching data directly inside the component body
 ```js
 function BadComponent() {
   const [data, setData] = useState(null);